 2. Check Out Florida’s #1 Greenmarket

-Cooking Light Magazine recently awarded our Greenmarket the “Best in the State”, citing the diversity of vendors, waterfront location, live entertainment and pooch friendly vibe.
+Cooking Light Magazine named our Greenmarket the “Best in the State”, citing the diversity of vendors, waterfront location, live entertainment and pooch friendly vibe.
 It’s a feast for your senses with fresh tropical produce and plants, ethnic eateries and farm-fresh foods.
 Of course, free samples abound!
 The West Palm Beach Greenmarket is open from 9:00 am – 1:00 pm, Saturdays, October through April.
-Free parking is available in the Banyan Street garage and Evernia Street garage.
+Free parking is available in the Evernia Street garage.

 3. Go Ride a Bike

-Rent a blue Sky Bike at any of our 14 stations located throughout Downtown West Palm Beach and hit the path!
+Rent a bike and hit the path!
 Ride South along our waterfront path, and make a stop at the Norton Museum of Art or cross the bridge to Palm Beach and ride the Lake Trail to the Flagler Museum.
 Either way, you’ll be able to admire beautiful historic homes.

 4. Get Up Close & Personal with Manatees or Sea Turtles

 Manatee Lagoon is Florida Power & Light’s eco-discovery center.
 This is your chance to see the manatees up close where they bask in the warm-water outflows from the power plant.
 The center includes exhibits, a boardwalk, picnic area, pavilion, cafe and gift shop.
 Even better, admission is free!
 600 N. Flagler Dr., West Palm Beach.
 561-626-2833 For a sneak preview, check out the Manatee Cam on their website VisitManateeLagoon.com